McRaeAlex/McRaeAlex.github.io/README.md

     - [ ] I want to be able to attach blog posts to it
 - add to blog section catagories and the list of blogs that relate
 - better 404 page
+- rewrite CSS using every-layout.dev as a guide! **!IMPORTANT!**
+- Add color!

 ## Notes